skip to main content

 Latest Federal Health & Welfare Updates

-For further information regarding group life insurance benefits and ERISA fiduciary obligations, please ask your broker or consultant for a copy of our NFP publications Group Term Life Insurance: A Guide for Employers and ERISA Fiduciary Governance: A Guide for Employers.
+For further information, review IRS Notice 2025-61 and ask your broker or consultant for a copy of the NFP publication PCOR Fees: A Guide for Employers.

 NFP Corp. and its subsidiaries do not provide legal or tax advice.
 Compliance, regulatory and related content is for general informational purposes and is not guaranteed to be accurate or complete.
 You should consult an attorney or tax professional regarding the application or potential implications of laws, regulations or policies to your specific circumstances.